 Meet the author of this post, James Gaida:

 In the words of International Man of Mystery Austin Powers, “Allow me to introduce myself.”
 I am a fat loss expert and certified Precision Nutrition Coach.
 I have spent more than 13 years coaching clients towards “real world” results.
-In that time I have also become certified as a Specialist in Performance Nutrition and a Certified Fitness Trainer.
+During that time, I became certified as a Specialist in Performance Nutrition and a Certified Fitness Trainer.

 My experience and passion went into creating the ultimate fat loss diet program.
-4 Day Fat Loss (4DFL) is dedicated to teaching simple techniques to rapidly burn fat, increase energy and live a healthier life.
+4 Day Fat Loss (4DFL) is dedicated to teaching simple techniques to burn fat rapidly, increase energy, and live healthier lives.
 If you want to find out how to burn fat quickly and transform your body, check out the 4DFL Method.

 P.S. – If you liked this article, then you will love the other articles that I have written for EFI: